-Ducted air management systems are the traditional means of regulating the temperature within four walls.
+Ducted Fan Coil Units System is a air management systems.
+They are the traditional means of regulating the temperature within four walls.
 Have you ever entered a space to find an air-conditioning system mounted on one wall and a room heater on the other?
 Not just large auditoriums but even office cabins and hotel rooms share this.

 However, such conventional units involve higher costs and greater hassles.
 Can a single solution make the local air adjust to the temperature needs of a space, be it hot or cold?
 Yes!
 Enter Fan Coil Units or FCUs.